Charter for Compassion: Louisville, KY—Model City

-Louisville, KY, is a shining example of a Compassionate Community, having been named the ICC’s Model City of the year for four consecutive years (2012–2015).

-Louisville was the seventh city to sign on to the Compassion Charter, and Mayor Greg Fischer created Compassionate Louisville to help develop and implement a city-wide campaign to nurture and champion the growth of compassion.
-One of its signature events is the annual Mayor's Give a Day Week, in which the entire city makes time for volunteering, service and compassion.
-In 2015, the city broke its own world record, with more than 166,000 volunteers and acts of compassion.
+Louisville, KY was named the ICC’s Model City of the year for four consecutive years (2012–2015).
+It was the seventh city to sign on to the Compassion Charter, and Mayor Greg Fischer created Compassionate Louisville to help develop and implement a city-wide campaign to nurture and champion the growth of compassion.
+One of its signature events is the annual 'Mayor's Give a Day Week', in which the entire city makes time for volunteering, service and compassion.
+In 2015, the city broke its own record, with more than 166,000 volunteers and acts of compassion.

 Compassionate Louisville’s education team launched the Compassion Bench project, which is designed to provide safe spots in the community where children are encouraged to express compassion.
 The first was installed at the Louisville Islamic Center on the heels of an act of vandalism there that ultimately served only to unify the community.
 Mayor Fischer noted that the vandalism at the mosque illustrates the heart of compassion in Louisville.
 Within hours of the terrible act, dozens of community and religious leaders showed up at an 8 a.m. press conference to denounce the hate and make plans for a community cleanup the next day.
 That cleanup drew a crowd of nearly 1,000 people—men, women and children; people of all color, nationality, religion and political leanings.
 “If the vandals’ goal was to highlight division, they failed miserably,” said Mayor Fischer.
 “This is a city that rejects hate, and the response to the incident at the mosque was a beautiful illustration of the work we’ve done to become a community of even greater compassion.”

 Other examples of the city’s commitment to compassion in 2015 include: